JoelleTindall/Website/README.md

 ## LATEST UPDATES

+#### 11/26/2024
+    - did some .env stuff
+    - about page layout is better
+    - worked on news section (not finished!)

 #### 11/25/2024
     - contact form actually sends email now (has temp password)
     - dark mode now stores a cookie